Skip to main content

 Income multiples across the UK mortgage market fall into three broad tiers.
 Understanding where each lender sits helps you set realistic expectations before you apply.

-Barclays, NatWest, Precise, Cumberland Building Society, Harpenden Building Society, and Foundation sit at the top.
-These lenders will consider lending up to six times your income, which on a £50,000 salary means a maximum mortgage of £300,000.
+Barclays, NatWest, Nationwide, Leeds Building Society, Aldermore, Cumberland Building Society, Darlington Building Society, Precise, Harpenden Building Society and Foundation now sit at the top, lending up to six times income — with HSBC Premier at 6.5x and April Mortgages (10/15-year fixes) and Teachers' Building Society (education workers) reaching 7x.
+Six times income on a £50,000 salary means a maximum mortgage of £300,000.
 On £75,000, that rises to £450,000.

 The catch is that most 6x lenders require a high minimum income.
 Barclays and NatWest both need at least £75,000, and Cumberland requires £40,000.
 The notable exception is Precise, which offers 6x from just £10,000 income — though as a specialist lender their rates tend to be higher than high-street alternatives.